autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/ground-lidar-calibration.md

 After the completing of ground_plane.launch.xml file, we will be ready to implement ground_plane_sensor_kit.launch.xml for the own sensor model.

-Optionally, (don't forget, these parameters overrode by ROS 2 launch arguments.) you can modify sensor_kit and vehicle_id as `ground_plane.launch.xml`over this xml snippet:
+Optionally, (don't forget, these parameters will be overridden by launch arguments.) you can modify sensor_kit and vehicle_id as `ground_plane.launch.xml`over this xml snippet:
 (You can change rviz_profile path after the saving rviz config as video which included at the end of the page)